Here come pending home sales...

-The National Association of Realtors’ (NAR) latest data on pending home sales will be out at 10 a.m.
+The February pending home sales report will be released at 10:00 a.m.
 ET.

-Economists expect that pending home sales rose 0.5% in March, according to Bloomberg.
+Economists estimate the pace of sales increased by 0.3% month-over-month in February, or 8.7% year-over-year.

-The previous month saw pending home sales jump 3.5%, the highest level in seven months.
+From Bank of America Merrill Lynch: “The challenging weather conditions in parts of the country could weigh on activity since pending home sales track signed contracts and prospective buyers need to be able to go out and search for a property.
+However, it does not appear that new home sales, which also track signed contracts, were impaired.
+In fact, new home sales surged in February to the highest in seven years.”

 Business Insider Emails & Alerts